Gitta Connemann: Political career

 Connemann has been serving as a member of the German Bundestag since the 2002 elections, succeeding Rudolf Seiters.
 She represents Unterems.
 Between 2005 and 2013, she served on the Committee on Labor and Social Affairs, where she was her parliamentary group's rapporteur on labor law.
 She was also a member of the Committee on Cultural Affairs and Media (2005-2009).
 From 2014 until 2015, she chaired the Committee on Food and Agriculture.
-Since 2015, she has been serving as deputy chairperson of the CDU/CSU parliamentary group, under the leadership of successive chairs Volker Kauder (2015–2018) and Ralph Brinkhaus (2018–present).
+She served as deputy chairperson of the CDU/CSU parliamentary group, under the leadership of successive chairs Volker Kauder (2015–2018) and Ralph Brinkhaus (2018–2021).

 In addition to her committee assignments, Connemann has been serving as deputy chairwoman of the German-Israeli Parliamentary Friendship Group since 2005.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Connemann was part of the working group on municipalities and rural areas, led by Reiner Haseloff, Kurt Gribl and Michael Groschek.

 In 2021, Connemann announced her candidacy to succeed Carsten Linnemann as chair of MIT, the pro-business wing in the CDU/CSU; she won over Thomas Jarzombek.

+Since 2022, Connemann has been chairing – alongside Bernd Althusmann – a working group charged with drafting the CDU’s positions on energy policy.